rbarbalat/Cypher/README.md

       ```

-* If the user is Admin, Returns a dictionary of the newly created Channel
+* Returns a dictionary of the newly created channel.

     * `POST /api/teams/<int:id>/channels`